anualabi4767/SE-assignment2/README.md

 ## GitHub Issues
 Issue #1: Update README with installation and usage instructions (assigned to me)

-Issue #2: Review conflict resolution steps (assigned to classmate)
+Issue #2: Review conflict resolution steps (assigned to my classmate)

 Both issues were created, tracked, and closed using GitHub Issues.